 Catchability was assumed to be constant over time for the TWLL fisheries in the central and southern regions.
 This assumption was based on the fact that these fisheries have consistently targeted albacore in these regions over a long period using similar operational methods.
 Catchability for all other fisheries was allowed to vary slowly over time (akin to a random walk) using a structural time-series approach.
-Random walk steps were taken biennially, and the deviations constrained by a prior distribution of mean zero and a variance equivalent to a CV of 0.10 on the log scale.
-Seasonal variation in catchability was also modelled in order to explain the strong seasonal variability in CPUE for most of the fisheries.
+Random walk steps were taken biennially, and the deviations constrained by a prior distribution of mean zero and a variance equivalent to a CV of 0.1 on a log scale.
+Seasonal variation in catchability was also allowed for to explain the strong seasonal variability in CPUE for most of the fisheries.